thehatkid/WPRelive/README.md

 # WPRelive

-A homebrew Windows Phone 7/8 API server made in Python 3.9 with [Starlette](https://www.starlette.io/), used for *Microsoft Tellme* (speech recognition) and *Bing Search* (search API, not implemented yet).
+A homebrew Windows Phone 7/8 HTTP API server made in Python with [Starlette](https://www.starlette.io/), used for *Microsoft Tellme* (speech recognition) and *Bing Search* (search API, not implemented yet).

 ### Why?

 Just for fun and giggles and learning reverse engineering.

-Since Bing API server (api.m.bing.net) is dead for a very long while, why just not resurrect the ancient tech?
+Since Bing API servers (api.m.bing.net, appserver.m.bing.net) is dead for a very long while, why just not resurrect the ancient tech?

 ### What's the goal?